1. Research background

 4. Applied Methods and model organisms

-Cell culture, immunoprecipitation, western blotting, cell death and viability assays, in-vitro drug screening, in-vivo work with different mouse tumour models, bulk and single cell RNAseq, qPCR, flow cytometry, CrispR/Cas9-mediated genetic alterations
+Cell culture, immunoprecipitation, western blotting, cell death and viability assays, in-vitro drug screening, in-vivo work with different mouse tumor models, bulk and single cell RNAseq, qPCR, flow cytometry, CrispR/Cas9-mediated genetic alterations

 5. Desirable skills and qualifications

 - Master degree in Biology, Chemistry, Cell Biology, Biochemistry or equivalent.

 - Experience with ex-vivo and in-vitro techniques, preferably also with in-vivo mouse models of cancer or other diseases.

 - Knowledge on cell death and inflammation is desirable.

 - Peltzer N, …., Walczak H. LUBAC is essential for embryogenesis by preventing cell death and enabling haematopoiesis.
 Nature.
 557(7703):112-117, (2018).

 - Lafont E, …., Walczak H. TBK1 and IKKε prevent TNF-induced cell death by RIPK1 phosphorylation.
 Nat Cell Biol.
 20(12):1389-1399, (2018).

 - Taraborrelli L, …., Walczak H. LUBAC prevents lethal dermatitis by inhibiting cell death induced by TNF, TRAIL and CD95L.
 Nat Commun.
 9(1):3910, (2018).